dvdgeroconnell/PODA-coursework/README.md

 # Purpose of this Repository
 <a name="Purpose-of-this-Repository"></a>
 This repository contains the files associated with the Principles of Data Analytics coursework.
-More specifically, it contains Jupyter notebook and associated files on the Palmer penguins data set.
-Other materials are stored in a separate repo, to keep this one focused on the material required for the assessment.
+More specifically, it contains Jupyter notebook and associated files on the palmerpenguins data set.
+Other materials are stored in a separate repository, to keep this one focused on the material required for the assessment.

+## About this README
+This README has been based on the guidelines in [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).
+More information on writing in Markdown can be found [in Github's documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About This Project
 This repository contains: